Basic Philosophy / Characteristics of TUT

 An educational system focused on postgraduate education and research

 The business sector is moving towards a focus on hiring engineering students who have completed their master's degrees.
-Toyohashi University of Technology, with its integrated undergraduate and postgraduate education, has a large capacity for students in its graduate school's master's program, and provides a path of advancement to the master's program for those students who have suitable abilities.
+TUT, with its integrated undergraduate and postgraduate education, has a large capacity for students in its graduate school's master's program, and provides a path of advancement to the master's program for those students who have suitable abilities.
 Additionally, there is enough faculty to meet the needs of postgraduate education, so the student-faculty ratio is considerably smaller when compared to other universities, which allows TUT to offer highly intensive and productive small-group instruction.

 Collaboration with Kosen (National Institute of Technology) colleges